aimanyounises1/Space2/README.md

 in this project we have to code an algorithm to match between stars in two images or more , trying to detect stars in the first image using CHT - use the OpenCv function HoughCircles(), it works in roughly analogous way, that loads an image(reduce noise by blur it)->applies the houghCircleTransform ->display the detecedd circle in the window.
 Then we impelement the ransac - a statistical approach for curbing outliers , to match between the corresponding stars in the images and to connect between them by drawing lines. <br />
-More information about the code: in the code we use an externalLibrary(Numpy), and OpenCv, and OpenSource(scikit-image), they all must be installed before running the code. the star_coordinates library spilit ---
+More information about the code: in the code we use an externalLibrary(Numpy), and OpenCv, and OpenSource(scikit-image), they all must be installed before running the code. in the star_coordinates library we can get the star's coordinates and save them, also we draw circles round matched stars , in that we save coordinates of image1 and match stars of image2

 ![output_matched_lines](https://user-images.githubusercontent.com/58775369/233772729-f7c96396-83ab-4b7c-8f40-ae36f73dfc3d.jpg)